Learn how code quality testing of pipelines works and how it can improve the quality of your deployments.

 Prior to the start of the 30 minute test period, Cloud Manager will crawl the staging environment using a set of one or more seed URLs configured by the Customer Success Engineer.
 Starting from these URLs, the HTML of each page is inspected and links are traversed in a breadth-first fashion.

 Pages are selected by three page sets.
 Cloud Manager uses the access logs from the AEM instances across production and staging environments to determine the following buckets.

 Popular Live Pages - This option is selected to make sure that the most popular pages accessed by live customers are tested.
 Cloud Manager will read the access log and determine the top 25 most-accessed pages by live customers to generate a list of top

 Popular Live Pages.
 The intersection of these that are also present on the staging environment are then crawled on the staging environment.

-Other Live Pages - This option is selected to make sure that the pages that fall outside the top 25 popular live pages that may not be popular, but important to test are tested.
+Other Live Pages - This option is selected to make sure that the pages that fall outside the top 25 popular live pages that may not be popular, but are important to test, are tested.
 Similar to popular live pages, these are extracted from the access log and must also be present on the staging environment.

-New Pages - This option is selected to test new pages that may have only been deployed to the staging and not yet to production, but are must be tested.
+New Pages - This option is selected to test new pages that may have only been deployed to the staging and not yet to production, but must be tested.